marcospinello/talk-tech-writers-tech-docs/source/slides.md

 ## Question 5: What changed?

-Change signal: new behavior, new risk, new reader confusion, new support trend.
+Change signal:
+- New behavior
+- New risk
+- New reader confusion
+- New support trend

 <!--
 Explain that change is where documentation quietly breaks.
 Writers need signals that tell them when a requirement, API field, or onboarding policy has moved.